mrzor/oban-py/README.md

 - **Triggered Execution** — Insert triggers ensure that jobs are dispatched on all connected nodes as soon as they are inserted into the database.

-- **Unique Jobs** — Duplicate work can be avoided through unique job controls.
-Uniqueness can be enforced at the argument, queue, worker and even sub-argument level for any period of time.

 - **Scheduled Jobs** — Jobs can be scheduled at any time in the future, down to the second.

 - **Periodic (CRON) Jobs** — Automatically enqueue jobs on a cron-like schedule.
 Duplicate jobs